MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-ipad-iphone-apps.md

 <properties
-   pageTitle="Power BI mobile app for iOS: Your data on your iOS device" description="View and engage with your Power BI dashboards and reports, and Reporting Services mobile reports and KPIs, on your iPad, iPhone, Apple Watch, and iPod Touch." services="powerbi" documentationCenter=""
+   pageTitle="Explore your data on the Power BI mobile app for iOS devices" description="View and engage with your Power BI dashboards and reports, and Reporting Services mobile reports and KPIs, on your iPad, iPhone, Apple Watch, and iPod Touch." services="powerbi" documentationCenter=""